 The recent discovery of shallow, unmarked graves near a number of residential schools in Canada has once again shown Canadians and the world that the path to reconciliation is going to be a long and arduous one.

 In support of the TRC calls to action the author is producing a special ‘Reconciliation’ edition and is making this edition of A is for Aboriginal available for six dollars (Retail $29.95) for a new free distribution program.
 Sponsors wishing to participate and anyone wishing to receive a free copy can register below:

 Part of the path forward is for all Canadians to learn more about our First Peoples: The First Nations, the Inuit and the Métis.
 Many Canadians do not realize that there are over 600 First Nations in Canada and over 70 distinct Indigenous languages – more than the number of official languages in the EU.

-Leaning about the rich fabric of Indigenous history, art and culture can be part of the solution, as Chief Justice Murray Sinclair said:
+Leaning about the rich fabric of Indigenous history, art and culture is part of the solution…

 “Education, delivered through residential schools, was the tool for assimilation.
 It was education that helped to perpetuate the situation we see today for Indigenous Peoples in Canada.